September 2018 inter-Korean summit

-The September 2018 inter-Korean summit was the third and final inter-Korean summit in the 2018–19 Korean peace process.
+The September 2018 inter-Korean summit was a meeting between South Korean president Moon Jae-in and North Korean leader Kim Jong Un held between 18 and 20 September 2018, in Pyongyang.
+It was the third and final inter-Korean summit in the 2018–19 Korean peace process.

-On 13 August, the Blue House announced that South Korea's President plans to attend the third inter-Korean summit with leader Kim Jong Un at Pyongyang in September as expected.
+On 13 August, the Blue House announced that President Moon Jae-in plans to attend the third inter-Korean summit with Kim Jong Un at Pyongyang in September as expected.
 The agenda was finding the strategy of the breakthrough in its hampered talks with the United States and solution for the denuclearization on the Korean Peninsula.
-It was held for three days between 18 September and 20 September.
+This was the first visit by a South Korean president to Pyongyang in 11 years.
+On 19 September, the two countries signed the Pyongyang Joint Declaration and the Military Agreement aimed at fulfilling the Panmunjom Declaration, agreeing to end military hostilities, expand economic and cultural cooperation, achieve denuclearization of the Korean Peninsula, and prohibit military training along the military demarcation line.